OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Personal_folders.md

  _Public_

-Files which should be available for other OpenOlat users can be stored in this folder.
+Files, which should be available for other OpenOlat users, can be stored in this folder.
 The public folder is visible in the user's visiting card.
 In the personal tools in Other users you can search for the user who uploaded a file for you.
 This simplifies the data exchange between OpenOlat users.